sombo20/sombo20/README.md

 I’m a programmer.
 Currently I'm working as a Web and Mobile developer and Asterisk Voip Developer. 🚀

 #### My current tools
-📲 Front-end Mobile with React Native.
+📲 Front-end Mobile with React Native , Flutter, Kotlin

 🌎 Front-end Web with Reactjs
-📡 Back-end with Nodejs , Laravel
+📡 Back-end with Nodejs , Laravel , PHP , Express,

 🛠️ Typescript
 🧰 And more...